CenturyLink internet

 • Requires a contract to get the best deals

-CenturyLink offers customers standard installation for $15 where a technician performs work outside of your location and you just have to install the modem inside your home, or professional installation for up to $149.
-For homes that have not been wired with fiber, a skilled technician from CenturyLink will install the necessary wires that will run from the outside in.
+CenturyLink offers customers standard installation for $200 where a technician performs work outside of your location and you just have to install the modem inside your home, or professional installation for up to $149.
+There is also a one-time, unavoidable activation fee of $19.99.
+Xfinity’s professional installation typically costs $100, but it varies by location.
+Self-installation is free for many plans.
+Self-Install Plus, which offers technician guidance, costs $39.99.
+Xfinity does not have an activation fee.

-CenturyLink provides customers with contract-free plans, which means there are no early termination fees.
+CenturyLink provides customers with contract-free plans, which means there are no early termination fees (ETFs).
 If customers decide to end services, they will be responsible for returning their equipment (if rented) and any amount that is due on their account.
 CenturyLink customers have the option to either rent a modem and router for $15 per month or purchase the equipment for $200 plus tax.
-CenturyLink may waive installation or equipment fees when customers sign up for a contract during select promotional periods.

-Most Xfinity plans require contracts ranging from 12-24 months.
-For an extra fee of $10 per month, Xfinity customers can opt for a contract-free plan, which allows you to cancel at anytime without facing penalty fees.
+Many Xfinity plans require contracts ranging from 12 to 24 months, though they do have the option to choose month-to-month pricing.
 There is no standard early termination fee, but customers who end their contract early will need to pay a monthly penalty fee for each remaining month of their contract.
-Xfinity’s early termination fee can range anywhere between $5-$10 per month.
-Equipment rental fees start at $14 per month for basic equipment that include a modem and router.
+Equipment rental fees start at $15 per month for basic equipment that includes a modem and router.

 Xfinity Outperforms CenturyLink in Customer Satisfaction